 - High Blood Pressure

 High Blood Pressure (Hypertension) is a silent killer.
 High blood pressure has no warning signs or symptoms and most individuals don’t know they have hypertension.
 Rarely, high blood pressure can cause symptoms like headaches or vomiting.
 It is vitally important to monitor your blood pressure on a regular basis.
-Know your numbers!
-Having it checked at a doctor’s office is a good thing and it is done routinely at appointments, but that isn’t enough.
-High blood pressure goes undetected way too often; make sure you know what your blood pressure is by routinely monitoring it at home with an easy to use, inexpensive device and keep current with preventative exams with your healthcare practitioner.
-Omron is a manufacturer of home units such as the one I now use: Omron 5 Series Upper Arm Blood Pressure Monitor with Wide-Range Cuff.
+Know your numbers.
+Having your blood pressure checked at a doctor’s office is a good thing, but that isn’t enough.
+High blood pressure can easily go undetected for years.
+Make sure you know what your blood pressure is by routinely monitoring it at home with an easy to use, inexpensive device.
+Keep current with annual preventative exams with your healthcare practitioner.
+Omron is a manufacturer of home units such as the Omron 5 Series Upper Arm Blood Pressure Monitor with Wide-Range Cuff.
 Ideally, keep your blood pressure below 120/80.
 A blood pressure with a systolic reading of 180 or higher OR a diastolic reading of 110 or higher requires immediate emergency medical attention for hypertensive crisis.

 About 7 of every 10 people having their first stroke have high blood pressure